codingLayce/advent-of-code/README.md

 # What is this repository ?

-This repository contains my solution for the advent of code [event](https://adventofcode.com/) !
+This repository contains my solutions for the advent of code [event](https://adventofcode.com/) !

 This event takes place every year during december where every day two puzzles are revealed and you have to solve them.